quantgirluk/fanchart/README.md

 ## Compatibility

-Aleatory is tested on Python versions 3.8, 3.9, and 3.10
+Fanchart is tested on Python versions 3.8, 3.9, and 3.10

 ## Getting Started